Native American Law Student Association (NALSA)

 NNALSA Moot Court

 The National Native American Law Students Association Moot Court Competition is an annual appellate advocacy competition sponsored by the National Native American Law Students Association.
 The competition topic presents issues on Federal Indian law and tribal governance.
 Each year, the competition attracts local NALSA teams from around the country to compete, network, and develop lasting friendships with other individuals who wish to practice Indian law.
 The competition is hosted by a law school each year during the first week of March.
-In 2001, the local chapter hosted the 9th Annual National NALSA Moot Court Competition at the law school.

 Indian Law Writing Competitions